margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Every day a light bulb turns off and a light bulb turns on.
 Every day something is thrown out, and something is reborn or recreated.

+Turn on the light, and the answer is there.
+Flip the script, and the whole is in place.
+Shift the perspective, and there is something fitting underneath.

 <br>

 ## The Airplane ##